Just under six months ago, I decided to take a run at exorcising a demon.

 What I do remember is that it reminded me that I am responsible for my own behaviour.
 That good people don’t sit around pissing and moaning.
 That leaders take responsibility for their actions.

-Of course, it took another six or seven years of steady growth for that to really sink, but hey, no one’s perfect.
+Of course, it took another six or seven years of steady growth for that to really sink in, but hey, no one’s perfect.
 Who’d want to be, anyway?

 Of course, the inversion of responsibility for the state of my life meant I started punishing myself.
 Awash with guilt and shame and regret, which is still a regular tendency, I found myself even more depressed.